 There are so many variations of how to make blini.
 You can use yeast batter, un-yeasted, buckwheat flour, wheat flour, only kefir, buttermilk, only water, only milk, adding hot water to the milk, the list goes on.

 I don’t like to use too many eggs in the recipe, it’s not an omelette and shouldn’t taste eggy.
-There are so many ways and recipes to make this amazing peasant meal.
-You’re spoilt for choice as you can serve it with sourcream, jam, honey, or even roll them into a tube stuffed with meat, tvorog cheese (quark), or caviar.
+There are so many variations when making this amazing peasant meal.
+You’re spoilt for choice as you can serve it with sourcream, jam, honey, or even roll them stuffed with meat, tvorog cheese (quark), or with mashed potatoes and cabbage.
 So it can get complicated very quickly.
 This are the large pancake style blini.